Zevvi/Obsidian-Custom-CSS/README.md

 ### Suggestion Item Color
 Changes the color of selected item in a suggestion window (such as the #hashtag suggestion window)

+### Wide Table
+Sets the table to the full width of the window

+### Math
+Lets you set a custom font for your math blocks

+### Floating
+Seperates the modals into their own rounded windows